 Chiropody services including custom orthotics do not require a medical referral.
 Chiropody services are covered by many extended health benefit plans.

-Dundas University Health Clinic is pleased to offer Radial Shock Wave Therapy with Steven Smith via the enPuls 2.0 by Zimmer.
+Dundas University Health Clinic is pleased to offer Radial Shock Wave Therapy with Steven Smith, Chiropodist, via the enPuls 2.0 by Zimmer.

 - Chronic Inflammation

 - Myofascial Syndrome

 Most treatments are covered by your extended health plan.
 Direct billing is available for most services.